alexrutar/food.rutar.org/content/recipes/fresh_ginger_and_treacle_cookies.md

 Preheat oven to 190°C / 170°C fan.

 Roll dough into 35g balls and then roll them in sugar.
-Place 2 inches apart on ungreased baking sheets with parchment.
+Place 5cm apart on ungreased baking sheets lined with parchment.

 Bake until edges start to brown and tops are firm, 15-20m (exact time depends on initial dough temperature).
 Centers will be slightly soft.